DIPlib/diplib/changelogs/diplib_next.md

   writes it to the image passed as `out`. `out` and all subsequent arguments are keyword-only.

 - Added unary operator `+`, which converts binary images to `uint8`, and does not affect other images.

+- Added `dip.Image.SetDataType()`, which can be used only on raw images, and became useful when we added the `out` keyword argument to functions.

 ### Changed functionality